 Top tip

-Before applying for Carer’s Allowance, it’s a good idea to check with the person you’re caring for, as it might affect their benefit payments.
+Before applying for Carer’s Allowance or Carer Support Payment, it’s a good idea to check with the person you’re caring for, as it might affect their benefit payments.

 You're entitled to Carer’s Allowance if: